Amrkhafagii/talabat/docs/admin-dashboard-IA.md

 - All other admin components/routes/hooks are <200 lines; keep new work modular (subcards, filter components) to stay under 700.

 ## Notes for next phases
-- Introduce layout primitives (responsive grid/tokens) without inflating `adminMetrics` styles; consider a dedicated `adminTheme.ts` to avoid hard-coded values.
+- Continue to rely on iOS tokens (`iosTheme.ts`) and shared `adminMetrics.ts` styles; avoid reintroducing legacy themes.
 - When expanding pages, extract section cards/components to keep route files slim and reusable across mobile/tablet/web breakpoints.